Aditya2600/SPOTIFY-HYBRID-RECOMMENDER-SYSTEM/README.md

 - 🎵 **Collaborative Filtering**: Uses user listening history and cosine similarity on sparse matrices.
 - 🧠 **Content-Based Filtering**: Leverages metadata like artist, genre, tempo, and more.
 - 🔄 **Hybrid Mode**: Combines both methods for balanced and accurate recommendations.
-- 🌐 **Deployed on Streamlit Cloud**: Interactive web app with clean UI.
+- ☁️ **Cloud Deployment** — Deployed on Streamlit Cloud and AWS EC2 using a CI/CD pipeline.

 ---